Electronic Transfer Rules

 Except as indicated elsewhere, we do not charge for these electronic fund transfers.

-- Terminal transfers - You can get a receipt at the time you make any transfer to or from your account using an automated teller machines or point-of-sale terminals.
+• Terminal transfers.
+You can get a receipt at the time you make a transfer to or from your account using an automated teller machine or point-of-sale terminal.
 However, you may not get a receipt if the amount of the transfer is $15 or less.

 FINANCIAL INSTITUTION'S LIABILITY

 Liability for failure to make transfers.
 If we do not complete a transfer to or from your account on time or in the correct amount according to our agreement with you, we will be liable for your losses or damages.
 However, there are some exceptions.
 We will not be liable, for instance:

 (1) If, through no fault of ours, you do not have enough money in your account to make the transfer.

 (2) If you have an overdraft line and the transfer would go over the credit limit.

 (3) If the automated teller machine where you are making the transfer does not have enough cash.